Mary Dana Hinton, Ph.D.

 A Broad Range of Academic Interests

 Hinton’s scholarship focuses on higher education leadership, strategic planning, the role of education in peace building, African American religious history, and inclusion in higher education.
 She is the author of The Commercial Church: Black Churches and the New Religious Marketplace in America and a frequent op-ed contributor across higher education publications.
-Hinton’s new book Leading from the Margins, based on her TedX Talk of the same name, will be published by Johns Hopkins University Press in 2024.
+Hinton’s new book, Leading from the Margins: College Leadership from Unexpected Places, based on her TedX Talk of the same name, was published by Johns Hopkins University Press in February 2024.

 Credo, a comprehensive higher education consulting firm specializing in working with independent colleges and universities, named Hinton as the recipient of its eighth annual Courageous Leadership Award in 2020.
 The award recognizes an innovative leader in independent higher education.